afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 ![MPPT](https://github.com/afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/blob/main/Background/Images/MPPT.jpeg)

+本来current是在x轴下面的，现在沿x轴对称过来了

 ## AGW(Anthropogenic Global Warming)
-the mechanism by which burning of fossil fuels leads to anthropogenic global warming.
+the mechanism by which burning of fossil fuels leads to anthropogenic global warming. <br>
-[19/20][12'] [18/19][12'] [17/18][12'] [16/17][7']
+[19/20][12'] [18/19][12'] [17/18][12'] [16/17][7'] <br>
 Evidences of AGW are Co2 emission, temperature increase and feedback.
-When fossil fuels are burned, the greenhouse gases such as CO2, H2O will accumulate in the Earth's atmosphere.
+When fossil fuels are burned, the greenhouse gases such as CO2, H2O, CH4, N2O will accumulate in the Earth's atmosphere.
 The gases will absorb the IR emitted from the earth's surface and reemit to the earth's surface, which leading to the imbalance between incoming and outgoing energy of the earth and increasing temperature.
 The increased temperature will melt the glaciers and rise sea levels, which reduces the Earth's reflective capacity and increases the absorbtion that creates vicious cycle.

 ## Energy Storage
 Name the two key technical performance indicators of energy storage devices and draw a diagram in which at least 6 examples of energy storage devices are placed relative to these indicators ("Ragone chart"). <br>